 Bring Your Boat!

-We’re really placing emphasis on boats and on the water activities for 2020 and look forward to welcoming old friends and new to the 2018 Festival.
-For further details or to register your boat and attendance, please contact our Maritime Coordinator, Paul Mudie.
-Email: email@example.com
+We’re really placing emphasis on boats and on the water activities for 2020 and look forward to welcoming old friends and new to the Festival.
+For further details or to register your boat and attendance, please contact our Maritime Coordinator at: email@example.com

 Black Gold – Built and owned by Portsoy resident Alisdair Scott.